Arduino-CI/action/README.md

 ```

-### Your Arduino Library is a subdirecotry of a monorepo, you need libraries or versions as dependencies that can't be installed by name from the Arduino library manager, you wrote a script to install them automatically
+### Your Arduino Library is a subdirectory of a monorepo, you need libraries or versions as dependencies that can't be installed by name from the Arduino library manager, you wrote a script to install them automatically

  Path                                         |Contents
 ----------------------------------------------|--------